478mkharb/devops-learning/Interview/Git.md

 main → B
 ```

-If a deployment record only says `main`, you cannot reliably determine which source revision produced it.
+A deployment record that only says `main` cannot reliably identify which source revision produced it.

 A commit SHA identifies the exact commit.

-### Strong Production Traceability
+### Strong production traceability

 ```text
 Commit SHA